 Federal law requires truckers to keep up-to-date and accurate log books in their vehicles at all times.
 Law enforcement officials may request these records at any time.
 Log books must contain complete entries of driving hours, on-duty work periods, rest breaks and time spent in the sleeping berth for the last seven days.
 The best way to prove you're in compliance is to make sure you record your compliance activities.
+Click here to find a Logbook example.

-NEW ELECTRONIC LOGGING DEVICES (ELD) RULE
+NEW ELD RULE

-Electronic logging devices will be required in the majority of commercial motor vehicles, effective December 17, 2017.
+Electronic Logging Devices will be required in the majority of commercial motor vehicles, effective December 17, 2017.

-If you are currently using an app, be sure you can physically print driver logs on demand.
+If you are currently using an APP, be sure you can physically print driver logs on demand.
 A small printer in the cab of the truck will suffice.
 No matter what system you are using, enforcement officers must see your previous seven-day duty status and how much drive time you've got left today.

-Recent changes in the Hours of Service (HOS) have suspended the required 34-hour restart containing two consecutive periods between 1 & 5 until the FMCSA provides Congress supporting documentation of improved highway and lower driver fatigue.
-You are still required to take your 30-minute break within eight hours of coming or duty.
+Recent changes in the Hours of Service have suspended the required 34-hour restart containing two consecutive periods between 1 & 5 until FMCSA provides Congress supporting documentation of improved highway and lower driver fatigue.
+You are still required to take your 30-minute break within eight hours of coming on duty.